-Temporal Tables allow you to automatically keep an history of the data of a table.
-A Temporal Table is actually two linked tables.
+Temporal Tables allow you to automatically keep a history of the data of a table.
+A Temporal Table is two linked tables.
 The first contains the current data while the second contains the historical data.
 All

-DELETE are executed on the first table and SQL Server automatically copy the old data to the history table.
+DELETE are executed on the first table and SQL Server automatically copies the old data to the history table.
 The interest is then to be able to request these historical data simply.

-For the example we will create a table containing currency exchange rates:
+For example, we will create a table containing currency exchange rates:

 CREATE TABLE dbo.ExchangeRate ( Id int NOT NULL IDENTITY(1,1) PRIMARY KEY, Currency nchar(3) NOT NULL, Rate float NOT NULL, ValidFrom datetime2 GENERATED ALWAYS AS ROW START NOT NULL, -- add HIDDEN for hiding this column in SELECT * ValidTo datetime2 GENERATED ALWAYS AS ROW END NOT NULL, PERIOD FOR SYSTEM_TIME ( ValidFrom, ValidTo ) ) WITH (SYSTEM_VERSIONING = ON ( HISTORY_TABLE = dbo.ExchangeRateHistory, DATA_CONSISTENCY_CHECK = ON, -- Ensure ValidFrom <= ValidTo )) GO